donomii/portprog/README.md

 Double click to install GCC, Java, Perl, TclTk, Nim, Lazarus, Squeak Smalltalk, make, maven, Eclipse, IntelliJ, Codeblocks, Notepad++, and many supporting tools and libraries.

+After installation, run environment.bat to open a command shell with all your paths correctly set up.

 ## Easy setup

 I frequently have to install my programming tools on a fresh computer.